g1mughal/Consider-It/Readme.md

 Moreover, this research is only based on reading different article and try to produce the best results. as its type of unsupervised learning (which word is belongs to which categories based on no labels). please follow the code for more detail.

-Data description
+## Data description
-the file that i choose is
-project.CSV and after choosing i pick 2 columns from this file 1st is called title and 2nd is objecties because these are the full of text after worked on these files i got the expectional output: text based output can be found in ROOT_DIR\src\output in the form of HTML display and also in CSV(contain preprossessed column which consist of important word for each prject) and wc.png(as a tag could PNG file output)
+the file that i choose is project.CSV and ther are 2 columns are containing text "title" and "objectives" from project.csv but i choosed objectives because its containing more text than title after worked on these files i got the expectional output: text based output can be found in ROOT_DIR\src\output in the form of HTML display and also in CSV(contain preprossessed column which consist of important word for each prject) and wc.png(as a tag could PNG file output)
 ## UML Diagram